 Starring: Michael Dudikoff, Steve James, Judie Aronson, John Fujioka, Guich Koock, Don Stewart, John LaMotta, Tadashi Yamashita

 Budget: $1,000,000 US

-Regardless of this kind of unabashed xenophobia, 80s Hollywood would take a step in the right direction in terms of racial equality on their own shores.
+Regardless of this kind of unabashed xenophobia, Hollywood would take a step in the right direction in terms of racial equality on their own shores.
 Comedians such as Richard Prior would become household names during Reagan’s tenure, and a young Eddie Murphy would immortalise himself as Axel Foley, a quick-witted badass who would become the marquee attraction of one of the most famous action franchises of the decade.
-No local were men of colour there to provide the back-up.
-For once, the white guy got to play the hapless understudy.
+No longer were men of colour there to provide the back-up.
+In the case of Beverly Hills Cop, the white guy got to play the hapless understudy.

 We begin on a US military base in the Philippines, where Joe (Dudikoff) would rather spend his time playing with his flick knife and acting like James Dean than playing hacky sack with the boys.
 This does nothing to ingratiate him with his peers, and when they are attacked by a gang of ninja’s hellbent on kidnapping the Colonel’s daughter the mysterious Joe is held responsible for the deaths of his comrades, but not before catching the attention of the high-ranking Black Star Ninja, who unlike Joe’s fellow soldiers realises that this boy band candidate actually knows his shit.